mak2508/recurrent-lop/README.md

 ## Report

-You can find our project report writeup on the class OpenReview console [here](https://openreview.net/forum?id=0mXNceVrV2&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DETHz.ch%2F2024%2FCourse%2FDL_Reports_Early_Deadline%2FAuthors%23your-submissions)).
+You can find our project report writeup in the reposity in the file `report.pdf`.

-The project proposal is available [here](https://openreview.net/forum?id=HB0myU9MTK&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DETHz.ch%2F2024%2FCourse%2FDL_Early_Deadline%2FAuthors%23your-submissions)).

 ## Folder Structure
 Within the `src` folder, the code is broken up into the following folders.